 Note: This entry has been edited to remove the statement that Julius Hammerslough, Julius Rosenwald’s father-in-law, was among the delegation that escorted President Lincoln’s body back to Springfield on the funeral train.
 Contemporary sources do not support that claim.

 More information: Books and other literature about Julius Rosenwald are plentiful.
 On the web, the website Immigrant Entrepreneurship (also linked above) has a very detailed summary of Rosenwald’s careers in both merchandising and philanthropy, as well as his youthful years in Springfield.
+A film, Rosenwald, by Aviva Kempner, produced in 2015, also has been instrumental in reviving interest in the Rosenwald legacy.

 Original content copyright Sangamon County Historical Society.
 You are free to republish this content as long as credit is given to the Society.